Optimizing the performance of eBay's sites and apps for a faster user experience.

 Critical path optimization for above-the-fold content

 Not every pixel on the screen is equally important.
-The content above-the-fold is more critical than something below-the-fold.
-Native and web apps are aware of this, but what about services? eBay's service architecture has a layer called Experience Services, which the frontends (native apps and web servers) talk to.
+The content above-the-fold is more critical than something below-the-fold. iOS/Android/desktop and web apps are aware of this, but what about services? eBay's service architecture has a layer called Experience Services, which the frontends (platform-specific apps and web servers) talk to.
 This layer is specifically designed to be view- or device-based, rather than entity-based like item, user, or order. eBay then introduced the concept of the critical path for Experience Services.
 When a request comes to these services, they work on getting the data for above-the-fold content immediately, by calling other upstream services in parallel.
 Once data is ready, it is instantly flushed.
 The below-the-fold data is sent in a later chunk or lazy-loaded.
 The outcome: users get to see above-the-fold content quicker.

 The "cut" here is the time spent by services to display relevant content.